-Updated 4 January 2018
+Updated 4 November 2019

 The SRA is the regulator of solicitors and law firms in England and Wales.
 It sets, monitors and enforces standards through the regulation of solicitors, firms, other individuals and bodies.
 It is also a licensing authority for alternative business structures.